 Modern farming techniques often emphasize production at the expense of soil health and eco-system integrity.
 While this may be an acceptable part of the business for some, we work tirelessly to solve every farming need at the Olivet Grange with a solution that not only produces excellent quality wine grapes, but also enriches the environment around us.
 We believe that every measure that we take to maintain the natural health of our vineyard directly contributes to the unique flavors of our Estate wines.

-We use only organic fertilizer at the Olivet Grange, and spreading compost under the vines and brewing compost teas from food scrap compost is how we fertilize.
-Bay area restaurants and homes provide the food scraps that eventually make their way as compost to Olivet Grange.
+We only use organic fertilizer at the Olivet Grange, by spreading compost under the vines and brewing compost teas from food scrap compost.
+Bay area restaurants and homes provide food scraps that eventually make their way to us at Olivet Grange as compost.

 An interesting fact: recently published research determined that if 90% of Americans composted it would be the equivalent of closing 22 coal-fired power stations in terms of the reduction in greenhouse gases that are created by landfilling food scraps rather than composting them.

-Worm castings are used to create an easily assimilated bio-fertilizer rich in nitrogen, phosphorous and potassium.
+We use worm castings to create an easily assimilated bio-fertilizer rich in nitrogen, phosphorous and potassium.
 The castings enhance the soil’s ability to absorb atmospheric moisture, aiding water economy and aeration.
 Another soil-enhancing technique we employ is to run microbial teas made from the worm castings through our drip irrigation system.
 Applied three times a year, the teas introduce a diverse spectrum of beneficial microorganisms that improve soil and plant health and aid the vines’ natural resistance to pests and disease.